behob/tia/docs/accessibility-review.md

 Keep only active/relevant slides available to assistive technology.
 Synchronize `aria-hidden` and `inert` with carousel changes, label each carousel and its controls, and verify that focus cannot enter hidden slides.

-Resolved locally on 23 September: the shared Swiper setup now synchronizes `aria-hidden` and `inert` from rendered slide geometry on initialization, navigation, transition, resize and observer updates.
+Resolved and production-verified on 23 September: the shared Swiper setup synchronizes `aria-hidden` and `inert` from rendered slide geometry on initialization, navigation, transition, resize and observer updates.
 The four homepage carousels have named regions.
-At 1440px, projects/testimonials/logos/articles expose 3/1/6/3 slides; at 390px they expose 1/1/2/1.
-Navigation changes the exposed project while hidden links remain inert.
-The browser interaction audit now protects the mobile state; deployment verification remains part of the next release check.
+Production exposes 3/1/6/3 project/testimonial/logo/article slides at 1440px and 1/1/2/1 at 390px.
+Navigation changed the exposed project from Luxury Skyline to Bohemian Rhapsody while hidden links remained inert and unfocusable.
+The browser interaction audit protects the mobile state.

 ### A11Y-004: generic image alternatives